Apprenticeship Ambassadors Initiative in the Hanover Region

 Best Job Ever

-The students can ask questions and talk to the trainees.
-Afterwards, #bestjobever offers interesting hands-on activities, which the trainees themselves plan and carry out, to give students an even deeper insight into the various professions.
+The students can ask questions and interact with the apprentices.
+Afterward, #bestjobever offers engaging hands-on activities—planned and led by the apprentices themselves—to give students an even deeper insight into the various careers.

-Further information about the project and insights from previous rounds can be found on our homepage: www.best-job-ever.de
+For more information about the project and insights from past editions, visit our website: www.best-job-ever.de

-The project is run by Handwerkskammer Hannover Projekt- und Servicegesellschaft mbH, a wholly owned subsidiary of the Hanover Chamber of Crafts.
+The project is organized by Handwerkskammer Hannover Projekt- und Servicegesellschaft mbH, a wholly owned subsidiary of the Hannover Chamber of Crafts.
 It was founded in 2002 to develop, plan, and implement training and consulting projects.
-When implementing projects, PSG focuses on three key areas relating to the skilled labor situation: skilled workers of the future, skilled worker potential, and securing skilled workers.
+In carrying out its projects, PSG focuses on three key areas related to the skilled workforce: skilled workers of the future, skilled workforce potential, and securing the skilled workforce.

-The project is funded by the Hanover region and the Federal Employment Agency in Hanover.
+The project is funded by the Region of Hanover and the Hanover branch of the Federal Employment Agency.

 Occupational fields:

-Hanover Chamber of Crafts Project and Service Company mbH
+Hanover Chamber of Crafts Project and Service Company, LLC

 Seeweg 4